-"To provide educators and learners opportunities to change the world for the better through access to free education using Moodle"
+"To allow educators to collaborate and give learners opportunities to change the world for the better through access to free education using Moodle"

-FreeMoodle.org sets a default licence of 'All rights reserved' for the content you create in courses.
+FreeMoodle.org sets a default license of 'All rights reserved' for the content you create in courses.
 However, this is just a default.

-Facilitators and Teachers are the owners of Courses here, so it's completely up to you which licence(s) you apply.
-Here is a brief description of each licence, and a link to further information:
+Facilitators and Teachers are the owners of Courses here, so it's completely up to you which license(s) you apply.
+Here is a brief description of each license, and a link to further information: